 Bottom Line

-Plant-based protein powders often have the disadvantage of being low in certain types of amino acids—case and point, pea protein lacks enough methionine to be considered a “complete” protein source (a protein with all nine essential amino acids needed for muscle growth).
-Ritual Essential Protein 18+ gets around this problem by adding more methionine to the powder, providing you with 20 complete grams of protein per serving.
+We’ve tested our share of the best vegan protein powders.
+And unfortunately, plant-based protein powders often have the disadvantage of being low in certain types of amino acids—case in point, pea protein lacks enough methionine to be considered a “complete” protein source (a protein with all nine essential amino acids needed for muscle growth).
+Ritual Essential Protein Daily Shake gets around this problem by adding more methionine to the powder, providing 20 complete grams of protein per serving.

 Both testers also said the pouch sometimes gets powders stuck in the grooves near the top, which makes closing the bag a struggle.

-Ritual only has one flavor as of this writing, and as a subscription-based company you can’t just order one container (though there’s a 30-day money-back guarantee).
+Ritual only has one flavor as of this writing, and as a subscription-based company, they don’t allow you to just order one container.
+However, there’s a 30-day money-back guarantee.
 On the bright side, you’ll never have to worry about running out of protein powder.

 FlavorsVanilla